RAPID-Platform-Projects/Rapid-Docs/docs/FIXME/installation-development/installation-development.md

 This will install the packages required to run the SDK.

-<p class="callout info">The RAPID Platform internal packages are installed from `template/rapid_modules` where their tarballs are found. </p>
+The RAPID Platform internal packages are installed from `template/rapid_modules` where their tarballs are found.

 ### Development